How our Pottery Classes work

 Please read through all the details below before signing up to our waitlist.

 Clayschool is working hard to bring you a sound ceramic education.
-We have a new structure, reflecting our commitment to quality.
+Our structure is a reflection of our commitment to quality.

 Our four Foundation courses last for 5weeks each and cover basic throwing (Bowls and Cylinders) and handbuilding techniques (Slab and Coil).
 The intention is to encourage students to complete foundation courses which will give them a sound grounding in the basic techniques and then move to Core classes, which are 10weeks in duration and have a more self directed focus.
 In addition we will introduce specific and specialist workshops to introduce and develop more advanced techniques and knowledge.